VlachosGroup/AIMSim/README.md

 For packaging on PyPI:

 `python -m build; twine upload dist/*`

+Be sure to bump the version in both the docs/conf.py and in setup.py

 ## License
 This code is made available under the terms of the _MIT Open License_: